 Anyone who has ever visited the Priorat would wonder why anyone would be crazy enough to attempt to grow grapes there given the crazy quilt topography of almost vertical canyons between randomly occurring hills and rock outcroppings.
 But, when you taste the amazing Garnarcha and Cariñena (locally known as Samsó) blends that are produced from the broken slate "licorella" terroir and have your taste buds filled with refreshing flavors and minerality, you will understand why wine is produced here.

 The Cal Grau vineyards are located in a prime south facing site high in the hills just below the northern ridge which is the boundary between the Priorat and Monsant.
 Across the vineyard site are 26 parcels that are all vinified separately and then masterfully blended into the estate's "Crianza" and "Reserva" wines, Le Petite Agnes and Clos Badaceli.
-There is also an extraordinary "Gran Reserva" (Les Ones) that is made from 100 percent Carinena that I may import in the future.
+There is also an extraordinary "Gran Reserva" (Les Ones) that is made from 100 percent Carinena from selected parcels of older vines that are 55 years old.

 The individual parcels are on steep and mountainous terrain arranged in terraces that run through Mediterranean forest areas, almond-trees, and centenary olive trees.
 Within each parcel are separate "micro blocks" that are usually picked separately given the wide range of changing soils and micro-climates that exist even within each parcel.
 The master of all this is the incredibly precise and articulate Fran, the vineyard manager and head winemaker, who then ultimately creates the masterful blends of the wonderful Cal Grau fruit.

 By the way, another fun part of visiting the Priorat area is experiencing the Catalan culture.
-The language itself is closer to French than Spanish but from knowing both it was interesting how much Catalan I was able to understand.
+The language itself is mainly a mix of French and Spanish but with some Italian vocabulary as well and from knowing all three it is interesting how much Catalan I'm able to understand.
 The people of the area are also very warm, friendly, and full of life.
 Part of that is just part of the culture and the beautiful place where they live but maybe part of that is also from the area's wonderful wines!

 Undulating Vineyards - "Les Ones" - the waves!